tana-analytics/manufacturing-analytics-journey/README.md

 # Manufacturing Analytics Journey

 ## About Me
-I am a **Manufacturing Supervisor with 20+ years of experience** in production operations, shift management, and process optimization.
+I am a **Manufacturing Supervisor with 15+ years of experience** in production operations, shift management, and process optimization.
 I am currently transitioning into a **Data Analyst** role, combining my deep domain expertise in manufacturing with modern data analytics skills.

-**Current Role:** Manufacturing Supervisor, [Industry Sector] **Years in Manufacturing:** 20+
+**Current Role:** Manufacturing Supervisor
+**Years in Manufacturing:** 15+
-**Location:** [Your City/Region]
+**Location:** Malaysia

 ## Why This Journey?
 I have spent my career on the shop floor, managing teams, reducing downtime, and improving quality.
 I now want to scale that impact by using data to drive decisions.
 I understand the operational reality behind the numbers.
 Now I am building the technical skills to extract, analyze, and communicate those insights effectively.

 ## What I Am Building
-This repository documents my 12-week structured learning path.
+This repository documents my structured 12-week learning path.
 Every project here is grounded in real manufacturing problems—OEE, downtime analysis, defect Pareto, and shift performance.

 ### Learning Roadmap
 | Month | Focus | Key Skills |